|

 Wounded

-nurturance (GWCs) are at special risk of choosing wounded, unaware people to commit
+trauma (GWCs) are at special risk of choosing other unaware GWCs.
+They commit

 to be: a perfect mate, a wonderful couple, and a happy family."